CITY, STATE: Denver, NC

 COAT: Smooth

-UP TO DATE: yes
+UP TO DATE: Yes

-SPAYED/NEUTERED: yes 1/12/26
+SPAYED/NEUTERED: Yes DATE: 1/12/26

-DHPP: yes DATE: 01/12/26
+DHPP: Yes DATE: 1/12/26

-TAG NUMBER: 260044
+RABIES: Yes DATE: 1/12/26 TAG NUMBER: 260044

-CRATE TRAINED: yes
+CRATE TRAINED: Yes

-LEASH TRAINED: yes
+LEASH TRAINED: Yes

-FENCED YARD NEEDED: yes
+FENCED YARD NEEDED: Yes

-SPECIAL NEEDS: no
+SPECIAL NEEDS: No

-HOME W/ CATS: no
+HOME W/ CATS: No

 MICROCHIP BRAND and #: 911PetChip 991003911503031

-MONTHLY HEARTWORM DATE: 17th each month
+MONTHLY HEARTWORM DATE: 17th of each month

-FOSTER HOME: Diane allamericandachshundrescue@gmail.com
+FOSTER HOME: Jane, allamericandachshundrescue@gmail.com

 RESCUE #: 2026-01-10-01

-- A fenced in yard
+- A fenced yard

-- No big dogs or cats
+- No cats, big dogs, or male dogs

-- No apartment, condos, or high rises
+- No apartment, condos, or high-rises

 ============== Information for All Dogs/Adopters ==============